Story At-A-Glance

 - 3+miles of new walking and cycling trails

-At the current project phase, Google and Lendlease are working with City and community through review and approvals.
+At the current project phase, Google and Lendlease are working with City and the community through review and approvals.

 NEOM by Saudi Arabia

 Per details obtained by the Wall Street Journal, the city will have artificial rain, a fake moon, robotic maids, and holographic teachers.
-Only time will tell how much of it is useful and actually contribute to advancing tech in the country.
+Only time will tell how much of it is useful and contribute to advancing tech in the country.

 0 Comments